RachM/thesis/bbob_data/README.md

-thesis
+BBOB ERT Extraction Script and Data
 ======

 Requires:
   - The BBOB python processing files (available at http://coco.gforge.inria.fr/doku.php) in a directory called 'bbob_pproc'.
   - BBOB data in a directory called 'BBOB_data'.
-    - Contains directories named after the year of the results.
+Data available for download at http://coco.gforge.inria.fr/doku.php.
-	- See the file structure below
+    - Put each year's data in its own directory (see the file structure below)

 Outputs:
   - ert.csv: a CSV of the ERT results